-Miss January 2007 is drum n’ bass and breaks DJ Reid Speed!
+The January 2007 spotlight is on drum n’ bass and breaks DJ Reid Speed (Reid Margolis)!
 She started off as a raver, fell in love with the music and never looked back.
 Listed as one of the best in SheJay’s international top 100 female DJs listing, she is always ready to get you moving on the dancefloor.
 This Breakbeat Science vet is one heck of a talented DJ!
 CitynetMagazine.com proudly presents Miss January 2007, Reid Speed.

 Citynet Magazine: What were you like as a kid?

 Reid Speed: I was a very active kid.
 I played a lot of sports: soccer, lacrosse, basketball, squash.
 I always loved music.
 I played violin from a young age, then piano.
 On weekends my dad used to take me to the opera.
 At the time it was embarrassing, since I really couldn’t relate to the other kids.
 Of course I’m grateful for it now.